CT financial advisor James T. Booth Reportedly Arrested for Alleged $5 Million Ponzi Scheme

 Have you suffered losses investing with James T. Booth of Norwalk, CT?
 If so, the securities attorneys at the White Law Group may be able to help you.

-According to his FINRA broker report, Booth was registered with LPL Financial in Norwalk, CT from February 2018 until June 2019 he was reportedly dismissed after he “admitted to course of conduct beginning while associated with previous member firm involving the misappropriation of client funds for his personal and business use.”
-Prior to his registration with LPL, Booth was affiliated with Invest Financial Corp. in Norwalk, CT for thirteen years.
+According to his FINRA broker report, Booth was a registered representative with LPL Financial in Norwalk, CT from February 2018 until June 2019 he was reportedly dismissed after he “admitted to course of conduct beginning while associated with previous member firm involving the misappropriation of client funds for his personal and business use.”
+Prior to his registration with LPL, Booth was reportedly affiliated with Invest Financial Corp. in Norwalk, CT for thirteen years.

 Potential Lawsuits to Recover Losses